Postpartum support units in Denver

 • Reduces baby’s level of stress hormones and crying

-Our postpartum care teams will work with you to help make skin-to-skin contact a beautiful and beneficial experience.
+The teams in our postpartum care center will work with you to help make skin-to-skin contact a beautiful and beneficial experience.
 To begin this bonding, your baby is placed directly on your chest after birth, and additional sessions will be encouraged throughout your stay.

 Benefits of breastfeeding for baby include: